Jaytrindade/jsoft-react-view/README.md

 ***These were some examples of how to use it and of course you can do much more according to your creativity.***

 ## CSS properties simplified
-Properties that are not listed in the table can be added using the `style` property.*
+Properties that are not listed in the table can be added using the `pureStyle` or` style` property.

 *There are some `CSS` properties that are not listed, but are directly supported by` Views` without changing the original name of `CSS`.*